ADDITIONAL INFORMATION & SERVICES

 The Shipper, whether principal or agent, warrants to DHL eCommerce Solutions that the content of the Shipment may be lawfully carried aboard airline, aircraft or other federally regulated carriers and is not a Prohibited Good, is properly packaged or sheathed for the purpose if necessary.
 Shipper further agrees to disclose true and accurate information if requested by DHL eCommerce Solutions.
 Notwithstanding any other rights of DHL eCommerce Solutions, Shipper shall indemnify and hold harmless DHL eCommerce Solutions from any all claims of third parties that may incur as a result of a transport of Prohibited Goods or other excluded or illegal goods.
 The contractual liability of DHL eCommerce Solutions on the basis of culpable conduct of DHL eCommerce Solutions or its agents remains unaffected.

 Should a Shipment contain a Prohibited Good or should it by its nature (size, format, weight, contents etc.) or in another way not comply with the terms stated herein DHL eCommerce Solutions shall be entitled to: i) refuse to accept the item or ii) return an item which has already been handed over and accepted or hold such an item for collection or, iii) transport the item without notifying the Shipper, using a different route from the agreed route (e.g. overland and by sea rather than by air freight as planned) – should this be necessary and/or statutorily prescribed, and to subsequently request an appropriate additional charges.
-The same shall apply if the Shipper refuses to provide information at DHL eCommerce Solutions’s request if DHL eCommerce Solutions has the suspicion that a Shipment contains Prohibited Goods or in case of a suspicion about any other breach of contract.
+The same shall apply if the Shipper refuses to provide information at DHL eCommerce Solutions’ request if DHL eCommerce Solutions has the suspicion that a Shipment contains Prohibited Goods or in case of a suspicion about any other breach of contract.

 DHL eCommerce Solutions shall not be obliged to inspect the Shipments for any exclusions of transport.
 However, if DHL eCommerce Solutions suspects that the Shipment may contain Prohibited Goods, DHL eCommerce Solutions shall be entitled to open and check the Shipments.
 Furthermore, DHL eCommerce Solutions will also undertake regular checks as required by applicable air security regulations.
 If goods are discovered which may not be transported as air freight as originally agreed or planned or for which there is a well-founded suspicion that they may not be transported as originally agreed, DHL eCommerce Solutions, notwithstanding shall be entitled to transport the goods overland or by sea.

-For this policy, “DHL eCommerce Solutions” refers to DHL eCommerce Solutions as carrier and the “Shipper” refers a customer of DHL eCommerce Solutions that is responsible for initiating a shipment and consigning goods for transportation.
+For this policy, “DHL eCommerce Solutions” refers to DHL eCommerce Solutions as carrier and the “Shipper” refers to a customer of DHL eCommerce Solutions that is responsible for initiating a shipment and consigning goods for transportation.
 When using DHL eCommerce Solutions’s services, Shipper is agreeing, on its behalf or on behalf of anyone else with an interest in the Shipment that this policy shall apply.

 “Shipment” means all documents or parcels that travel under one BOL and may be carried by any means DHL eCommerce Solutions chooses, including air, road or any other carrier.
 A “BOL” shall include any label produced by DHL eCommerce Solutions automated systems, DHL eCommerce Solutions approved third party vendor system, Bill of Lading, electronic shipping manifest, driver summary manifest, or consignment note and shall incorporate these Terms and Conditions.